mtimoustafa/clock-me-in/README.md

 # ClockMeIn

 A simple CRUD example in Rails, written in HTML and CSS, without added JS.
-Try it at [clock-me-in.herokuapp.com](clock-me-in.herokuapp.com).
+Try it [here](https://clock-me-in.herokuapp.com).